UmerAhmad9126/pepsales-assignments/readme.md

 # NSE Stock Prices

-This project is a simple React application that displays the live stock prices of 20 companies from NSE.
+This project is a simple React application that displays the live stock prices of various companies from NSE.

 ## Features
 - Display live stock prices
 - Detailed stock information on click
-- Graph of today’s price movement
 - Redux for state management

 ## Getting Started